tjmahr/dissertation/docs/22-aim2-methods.md

 (specifically, 0 ≤ *time* \< 250 ms).
 If the majority of the looks
 landed on the familiar object, then the trial was a *familiar-initial* trial.
 An analogous rule labeled trials as *unfamiliar-initial* trials.
-Ties were broken by favoring the earlier fixated image.
+Ties were broken by favoring the earlier fixated image on the assumption that the earlier image better reflected the child's fixation location at the onset of the target word.
 For example, a tie might be a trial with 7 frames of looking to the unfamiliar image, followed by 1 frame between the two images, followed by 7 frames to the familiar image.
 In this case, the unfamiliar image was viewed first, so the trial is classified as unfamiliar-initial.
 If there were no looks to either image during that window, the trial was not classified for either image and it was excluded.

 Table \@ref(tab:mp-initial-looks-counts) shows the counts and percentages of trial classification.
 About 5% of trials were